About

 My scholarly work appears in PMLA, Contemporary Literature, Post45, American Literary History, The Journal of American Studies, Literature Compass, ASAP/J, and numerous edited volumes.

-Since I’m committed to speaking to a broader public, I also publish in venues such as Los Angeles Review of Books, Public Books, and Flaunt magazine.
-With Patrick Moran, I curate the “Thing Theory and Literary Studies” colloquy on the Stanford Arcade website.
+Since I’m committed to speaking to a broader public, I also publish in venues such as Los Angeles Review of Books, Public Books, and Inside Higher Ed.
+And I am one of the hosts of the podcast Novel Dialogue.

 6qL8Yiw